NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name or topic will be found.

 2. Clegg, Luther.
 16 folders (ca. 70 items).
 1884-2010 [bulk 1940s-1950s].

 Included in this series are primarily printed materials and some photos that belonged to Luther Clegg.
-His baby book documents the first few months of his life (2:6).
+His baby book documents the first few months of his life (2:6) and a colorized photograph shows him around age five (2:7).

 Luther Clegg served in the Navy during World War II.
 Photos and negatives in this series show him in his Navy uniform, and a small photo labeled “Portland Harbor off Melville” shows him with a friend in September 1944 (2:7).
 The series also contains his registration card for Selective Service dated October 16, 1940, as well as a shore leave pass (2:15).
 During the war, Luther spent seventeen months in England and brought back programs from three services held in April and May 1945 at St. Paul’s Cathedral and Totnes Parish Church celebrating victory in Europe (2:14).
 Additional materials from his time in the Navy include two copies of the devotional book “Strength for Service to God and Country” given to him by acquaintances in 1942 (2:13).
 He also saved clippings from wartime publications, including the August 22, 1942, issue of Liberty magazine (2:12), and a 1944 guidebook for “Survival On Land and Sea” (2:16).
 Finally, the series includes a booklet from the Randolph County Honor Guard, which fired a 3-volley salute at Luther’s funeral in November 2010 (2:14).